 Colorado Building Families Act 2022

-We are very excited to announce that the Colorado Building Families Act (HB20-1158) sponsored by Representative Kerry Tipper, went into effect on January 1, 2022, and now requires health benefits issued or renewed in Colorado to cover the diagnosis of infertility, treatment for infertility, and fertility preservation services.
+We are very excited to announce that the Colorado Building Families Act (HB20-1158) sponsored by Representative Kerry Tipper, is set to go into effect on January 1, 2023, and will now require health benefits issued or renewed in Colorado to cover the diagnosis of infertility, treatment for infertility, and fertility preservation services.

 What is included?